AnvithaChaluvadi/Loan-Decision-Tool_Project2/README.md

 If you would like to look at our in-depth analysis, please refer to our test-loan defaulter.ipynb

+## Installation Instructions
+To run the project locally, follow these steps:

+1. Install Python 3.x.
+2. Install Anaconda Navigator.
+3. Clone this repository.
+4. Install required Python libraries using `pip install -r requirements.txt`.

+## Usage
+* Data Preparation: Preprocess the loan datasets to handle missing values, outliers, and feature engineering tasks such as encoding categorical variables, scaling numerical features, and creating new features.

+* Model Training: Train machine learning models using the preprocessed datasets, experimenting with different algorithms, and feature combinations.
+Evaluate model performance using appropriate metrics.

+* Model Interpretation: Interpret model predictions, analyze feature importance, and assess model biases and limitations.
+Ensure transparency and accountability in model decision-making processes.

 ## Preview Visualizations
 ### Exploratory Data Analysis